 I’ve said it before and I’ll say it again: travel is my all abiding passion.
 I couldn’t imagine a life without it and I started very young – I first moved country at only a few days’ old!
 Since then I’ve lived in 9 countries and visited more than 60.
 I’ve been an expat all my life, it is profoundly part of who I am and naturally influences my world view.
 I met my husband, JF (a Frenchie), in Hanoi, Vietnam and we have two boys who are bilingual and tri-cultural.
 I write about them sometimes and they feature in photos.
 They are willing and enthusiastic explorers of France and beyond.
 Together we travel lots and I write about travelling with children.
 It’s something we’ve done since they were born and having kids has not stopped us from continuing on our quest to go everywhere, see everything, it’s just changed it a little.
 To read a bit more about my travelling style and TCK background click here and here.
 To find out more about our bilingual life click here.

 I hope you enjoy reading about my wonderful part of France and our adventures both here and elsewhere.
 I’m always happy to offer advice or answer any questions regarding visiting or living in France – particularly the Côte d’Azur – expat life, travel with kids and bilingualism so please feel free to e-mail me at contact(at)loumessugo(dot)com.
 I love getting comments, read every single one and do my best to reply.

-Finally, to never miss a post why not SUBSCRIBE to the Lou Messugo Blog.
-This way you’ll receive each new publication in your e-mail inbox.
-(The subscribe button can be found at the top of every post).
-It’s rare that I write more than average 2 posts a week so your inbox won’t be clogged by me I promise!
+Finally, to stay in touch and receive occasional exclusive content why not SUBSCRIBE to the Lou Messugo Blog.
+This way you’ll receive a periodic newsletter in your e-mail inbox.
+It’s rare that I write more than every couple of months so your inbox won’t be clogged by me I promise!
 There are also other ways to find out what I’m up to and follow along: follow on Twitter, like my Facebook page, follow my Pinterest boards, follow me on Instagram.